daffainfo/ctf-writeup/Cyber Apocalypse 2023 The Cursed Mission/Hijack/README.md

 > The security of the alien spacecrafts did not prove very robust, and you have gained access to an interface allowing you to upload a new configuration to their ship's Thermal Control System.
 Can you take advantage of the situation without raising any suspicion?

 ## About the Challenge
-We have been given a server to connect using nc.
+We were given a server to connect using nc.
 Here is the preview

 ![preview](images/preview.png)